Death Spiral

 At some point, everything must die.

-In accepting Death, we must accept its inherent nature; the inescapable ending, the all encompassing grief, the paradox of separation and unity, mystery and certainty.
+In accepting Death, we must accept its inherent nature; the inescapable ending, the all encompassing grief, the paradoxical nature of separation and unity, mystery and certainty.
 Most importantly, we must accept the relationship Death has with Life; whether we like it or not, without Death, Life loses its meaning.

 .